-Mr. ElSawy has been the chief executive of Noblis since October 2007.
+Mr. ElSawy has been the president and chief executive officer (CEO) of Noblis since October 2007.
 In the same year, he was elected to the Noblis Board of Trustees.
 As president and CEO, he is responsible for the general management and strategic direction of its overall technical, financial, and administrative activities.
 Mr. ElSawy also serves as a board member for the Wolf Trap Foundation for the Performing Arts.
 He also serves on the board of the Washington Airports Task Force.

 Mr. ElSawy has extensive experience leading organizations and developing innovative solutions to some of the most complex challenges in the public sector including national security, transportation, health, sustainability, networking, and telecommunications.

 Under his leadership, Noblis has been selected several times as one of the "50 Best Small and Mid-size Companies to Work for in America" and has been consistently named one of the "World's Most Ethical" companies by the Ethisphere Institute.

-Prior to joining Noblis, Mr. ElSawy was a senior vice president and general manager of the Center for Advanced Aviation System Development of The MITRE corporation.
-Mr. ElSawy served for seven years as the director of the Federally Funded research and Development Center (FFRDC) for the FAA.
+Prior to joining Noblis, Mr. ElSawy was a senior vice president and general manager of the Center for Advanced Aviation System Development of The MITRE Corporation.
+Mr. ElSawy served for seven years as the director of the Federally Funded research and Development Center (FFRDC) for the Federal Aviation Administration (FAA).
 His work experience includes research and development, complex systems engineering, modeling and simulation, and informing domestic and international aviation policy.
 Mr. ElSawy established and ran public-private partnerships.
 He has earned an international reputation as a leader in aviation.